 Hey, what if I write the recap from the DePaul perspective just to make the experience of having to type this all out actually fun?

 Marquette men’s basketball lost to DePaul for the second straight outing.
 This time it was 68-61 at Fiserv Forum, the first time that the Blue Demons have won in Milwaukee since January 20, 2016.
-Charlie Moore shot a woeful 5-for-13 from the field for the visitors, but sank all 10 of his free throw attempts to finish with 21 points and lead his time to victory.
+Charlie Moore shot a woeful 5-for-13 from the field for the visitors, but sank all 10 of his free throw attempts to finish with 21 points and lead his team to victory.

 The slight feeling of dread that comes along with every game against DePaul with Steve Wojciechowski coaching Marquette started getting magnified early on Saturday evening.
 D.J.
 Carton hit a three-pointer for MU to put the home team up 9-5 at the 14:46 mark of the first half.
 Over the next three minutes, the Blue Demons put up a 10-0 run punctuated by a layup from Darious Hall to take a 15-9 lead.